 - A. Provide each terminal strip with a unique descriptor and a numerical designator for each terminal.
 Show terminal strip descriptor and designator on system schematic drawing. - B. Provide logical and legible cable and wiring label permanently affixed for easy identification. - 1.
 Labels on cables to be adhesive strip type covered with clear heat-shrink tubing.
 Factory stamped heat shrink tubing may be used in lieu of the adhesive strip style. - 2.
 Wiring designator to be an alpha-numeric code unique for each cable.
-Actual cable designation assignments to be determined by Contractor.
+Actual cable designation assignments to be determined by Vendor.
 Add cable designation codes to system schematic drawings. - 3.
 Locate the cable designator at the origination and destination of each circuit within 3 inches of the point of termination or connection.
 Provide cable designator on circuits with intermediate splice points with an additional suffix to indicate each segment.

-7.6 ENGRAVING
+3.6 ENGRAVING

-- A. Text font: 1/8-inch block sans serif characters unless noted otherwise. - B. On dark materials, provide white characters; on stainless steel or brushed natural aluminum plates, or light-colored materials, provide black characters. - C. Provide at least two lines of text with first line listing the general device name, e.g., amplifier.
+- A. Text font: 1/8-inch block sans serif characters unless noted otherwise. - B. On dark materials, provide white characters; on stainless steel or brushed natural aluminum plates, or light-colored materials, provide black characters. - C. Provide at least two lines of text with the first line listing the general device name, e.g., amplifier.
 Second line to include schematic reference of the device, e.g., AMP 1. - D. Equipment label: black with white characters except where indicated.

-7.7 COMMISSIONING
+3.7 COMMISSIONING

 - A. Prior to energizing or testing the system, ensure the following: - 1.
-All products are installed in proper and safe manner according to manufacturer's instructions. - 2.
+All products are installed in a proper and safe manner according to manufacturer's instructions. - 2.
 Insulation and heat shrink tubing are present where required. - 3.
 Dust, debris, solder splatter, etc. is removed. - 4.
 Cable is dressed, routed, and labeled; connections are consistent with regard to polarity. - 5.
 Labeling has been provided. - 6.
 Temporary facilities and utilities have been properly disconnected, removed and disposed of off-site. - 7.
 Products are neat, clean, and unmarred.
 Parts securely attached. - 8.
 Broken work, including glass, raised flooring and supports, ceiling tiles and supports, walls, doors, etc. have been replaced or properly repaired.
 All debris has been cleaned up and discarded. - B. Prior to energizing the System, verify and perform the following tests and adjustments in compliance with applicable EIA standards. - 1.
 Electronic devices are properly grounded. - 2.
 Test each AC power receptacle with a circuit checker for proper hot, neutral, and ground connections. - 3.
 Verify each individual component is operating properly. - 4.
 Verify each individual component's performance meets the manufacturer's published performance for this unit. - 5.
 Measure and record the DC resistance between the technical ground in any equipment rack or console and the main building ground.
-Resistance should be 0.15 ohms or less. - C. Loudspeaker Circuit Verification Test: 1.
-Deleted - D. Loudspeaker Polarity Verification Test:1.
-Deleted - E. Audio Signal Paths: - 1.
-Verify operation from each source device through all switching, amplification, and distribution devices. - F. System Gain Adjustment: - 1.
-Adjust each active device to have proper gain structure from the mixer output to the input of the amplifier. - 2.
-With all amplifiers turned off, connect a sine wave or pink noise generator to the input of the mixer.
-Using a RMS AC voltmeter with a dB scale, adjust the mixer to an output between -10 and 0 dBu.
-Once the level has been established, it should remain unchanged throughout the test.
-All equalizers should be set flat for this test.
+Resistance should be 0.15 ohms or less. - C. Audio Signal Paths: